fluree/fluree-sample-todolist/README.md

 This is an example Vite app (React+TS) that demonstrates how to use [`fluree-client`](https://github.com/fluree/fluree-client) in a front end web application in order to interface with a [Fluree Cloud](https://data.flur.ee/) dataset.

+### Try the app out with StackBlitz!
 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/fluree/fluree-sample-todolist)
+> Note!
+After opening in StackBlitz, don't forget to update the `.env` file there as described in step 3 in the [Getting Started](#getting-started) below!

 # Fluree Cloud
 [Fluree Cloud](https://data.flur.ee/) is Fluree's hosted database-as-a-service that makes it easy to build on FlureeDB.